Most Effective Products

 Chicory Control: How to Get Rid of Chicory

-Chicory is a deep-rooted perennial weed that is native to Europe and was brought over to the states from Holland in 1785 for use as a green vegetable.
-Since then, chicory has a reputation of being a troublesome weed in agricultural and residential areas.
-While some may enjoy the pretty blue flower that blooms from this weed, if you're trying to keep a uniform lawn, Chicory won't allow it to happen.
+Chicory is a deep-rooted perennial weed native to Europe.
+Holland brought it to the States in 1785 as a green vegetable.
+Since then, chicory has had a reputation for being a troublesome weed in agricultural and residential areas.
+While some may enjoy the pretty blue flower that blooms from this weed, Chicory won't allow it to happen if you're trying to keep a uniform lawn.

 Chicory grows on roadsides, fields, waste places, meadows, lawns, and flower beds.
-Chicory can be a particularly large problem in yards around the summertime where it will shoot up out of the ground up to 30 inches in height.
+It can be a particularly large problem in yards around the summertime, where it shoots up to 30 inches in height from the ground.

-If you want to get rid of chicory, the diy chicory control guide below can help.
+If you want to eliminate chicory, the diy chicory control guide below can help.
 Read on to learn exactly what you need to kill chicory and remove it from your yard effectively.

 Identification

-Before proceeding with a treatment program, you will need to determine if your property has a chicory infestation.
-Misidentification can lead you to using the wrong treatment method, which can be a waste of time and money.
-Refer to these following characteristics to help you know what chicory looks like:
+Before proceeding with a treatment program, determine if your property has a chicory infestation.
+Misidentification can lead you to use the wrong treatment method, which can waste time and money.
+Refer to the following characteristics to help you know what chicory looks like:

 Chicory

-• Chicory is a biennial weed.
-It grows for two years before it produces seed and dies.
+• Chicory is a biennial weed that grows for two years before producing seed and dying.
 In its first season of growth, the plant grows as a rosette, meaning the leaves grow outward in a circular arrangement.
 The seedling emerges with a few rounded leaves.

-• Chicory is often mistaken for dandelion due to the appearance and rosette-arrangement of their leaves.
-The leaves of chicory often grow in irregular toothed or deeply lobed and pointed away from the rosette whereas dandelion leaves are symetrical and pointed toward the base of the rosette.
+• Chicory is often mistaken for dandelion due to its leaves' appearance and rosette arrangement.
+The leaves of chicory often grow irregularly toothed or deeply lobed and pointed away from the rosette, whereas dandelion leaves are symmetrical and pointed toward the base of the rosette.

-• As the plant grows, the leaves become lance-shaped, alternative, rough haired, and larger at the bottom.
-Upper leaves are stalkless and clasp at the stem towards their base.
+• As the plant grows, the leaves become lance-shaped, alternative, rough-haired, and larger at the bottom.
+The upper leaves are stalkless and clasp at the stem towards their base.

-• In its second growing season, the plant produces a stem that can grow as tall as 5 feet in height.
+• In its second growing season, the plant produces a stem that can grow as tall as 5 feet.
 The lower portion of the stem is hairy.
-Leaves also grow from the stem itself, as well as several flowers.
-The flowers are usually a light blue or purple color, but sometimes may be white or pink.
+Leaves and several flowers grow from the stem itself.
+The flowers are usually light blue or purple but may sometimes be white or pink.

-Use the above description and image to help you in properly identifying chicory.
-If you are having trouble, you can always contact us and our lawn care experts will help to correctly identify your weed growth and suggest treatment options.
+Use the above description and image to help you properly identify chicory.
+If you are having trouble, you can always contact us.
+Our lawn care experts will help you correctly identify your weed growth and suggest treatment options.

 Inspection

-Once confirmed that you are dealing with chicory, you can then move on to inspection.
-During this phase, you will locate areas where chicory is thriving and observe the conditions that are allowing it to thrive.
-This information will help you in knowing where to focus your herbicide application.
+Once you confirm that you are dealing with chicory, you can move on to inspection.
+During this phase, you will locate areas where chicory is thriving and observe the conditions that allow it to thrive.
+This information will help you know where to focus your herbicide application.

 Chicory